|Gayle Oram MDA VGM

 Over the years Gayle has conducted seminars, local classes and written eight books.
 The last three Rosemaling books are especially important for new to advanced painters, as she has included a lot of the research she’s done to help others.
 She hopes to do a new one on European flowers some day when time allows.
 Between writing books, Gayle has been writing numerous packets, most are of Rosemaling or European flowers.
 Each includes photographs of one project, the written instructions and the line drawings.

 In January 2008 Gayle has made a big change in her life.
-She’s left her home in Tillamook of 30 years and moved to Pleasant Hill, Oregon.
-Now she’s back to the home where she grew up, to take care of her 90-year-old mother.
-She has renovating the old chicken house on the small farm to make it into her new shop/studio.
+She left her home in Tillamook of 30 years and moved to Pleasant Hill, Oregon.
+Now she’s back to the home where she grew up.The renovated old chicken house is a wonderful studio where she holds seminars and weekly classes on Wednesday's from 1:00-4:00

 If you are traveling up or down I - 5 in Oregon, about 5 miles south of Eugene, please stop by and see us.
 We are just about 6 -7 miles off the freeway next to highway 58, which goes east to Klamath Falls.